Lake Tahoe Hiking

 Also located near Emerald Bay is Eagle Lake Trail.
 Only 1.8-miles long, you’ll need to climb the stairs to the falls and follow the short loop trail, eventually crossing the high bridge to enjoy the vista back down the canyon to Emerald Bay.
 If you want to go even further to reach Eagle Lake, follow the trail uphill for another half mile until you reach the fork, and take a right.

-If you want a less strenuous hike, Cascade Falls Trail is the Lake Tahoe hike you’re looking for.
+If you want a less strenuous Lake Tahoe hike, Cascade Falls Trail is the hike you’re looking for.
 Lightly trafficked, 1.4-miles long and a short jaunt away from the beautiful waterfall within Emerald Bay State Park, the trailhead is located off of Highway 89.
 With vantage points that offer views of Cascade Lake, Emerald Bay and more, the elevation change is barely noticeable as you take in the impressive granite formations and multiple pools to stick your feet into all year long.

 Other Hiking Trails Around Lake Tahoe

-For a far more challenging (but worth it!) hike, try the section of the Tahoe Rim Trail (TRT) from Tahoe Meadows to Twin Lakes.
+For a far more challenging (but worth it!)
+Lake Tahoe hike, try the section of the Tahoe Rim Trail (TRT) from Tahoe Meadows to Twin Lakes.
 At a whopping 7.1 miles, this out-and-back trail located near Incline Village is open to hikers, trail runners and mountain bikers.
 The Tahoe Rim Trail circles all of Lake Tahoe, so there are plenty of opportunities to hike sections with varying types of terrain and views.

 On the east shore of Lake Tahoe, the Chimney Beach to Secret Cove trail is a favorite among locals for its low difficulty and seclusion, with the ultimate pay off of beachfront access.
 The 2.6-mile-long trail makes for the perfect out and back hike to plan a beach day around.
 Starting off of Route 28 at the Chimney Beach trailhead, you can decide to either make your way down Chimney Beach’s mile-long descent directly to the water or make the full hike over to Secret Cove’s secluded, boulder-covered shoreline.